 In this event, the Limbo’s demon lord N’astirh wants to invade the physical plane, and uses Ilyana Rasputin (Colossus sister, Magik from the New Mutants) and Madelyne Pryor as their tools to generate the invasion.
 And if that wasn’t enough to have the X.Men hands full, Mr. Sinister appears and there are new revelations about Madelyne and her resemblance to Jean Grey.
 It’s a great X-Men comic to read.

 This saga run through 4 different X-Books (Uncanny X-Men, X-Factor, New Mutants and X-Terminators,a miniseries), but it was such a big event that also impacted other Marvel’s books at the time.
-I remember that by that time I wasn’t reading the X-Men and was following Daredevil, and was surprised by the demons running around New York city in the Daredevil’s book (check issues 262, 263 and 265).
+I remember that by that time I wasn’t reading the X-Men and was following my favorite hero, Daredevil, and was surprised by the demons running around New York city in the Daredevil’s book (check issues 262, 263 and 265).

 Art on the book has it’s highs and lows: Matt Silvestri was red hot on the X-Men main title, while I´m not that fond on Bret Blevins looks on the New Mutants title.